ravi-chandra210/kdigitalCaseStudy/README.md

-Case study for Krieger Digital for Hoeffner Website Test Cucumber based Selenium Automation Framework
+Case study for Krieger Digital for Hoeffner Website Test using Cucumber based Selenium Automation Framework

 This is a sample Registration feature test case scenarios to verify whether user is able to register with the provided Email.